F-Stack/f-stack/dpdk/doc/guides/freebsd_gsg/intro.rst

 This document contains instructions for installing and configuring the Data Plane Development Kit (DPDK) software.
-It is designed to get customers up and running quickly and describes how to compile and run a DPDK application in a FreeBSD application (bsdapp) environment, without going deeply into detail.
+It is designed to get customers up and running quickly and describes how to compile and run a DPDK application in a FreeBSD application (freebsd) environment, without going deeply into detail.

 For a comprehensive guide to installing and using FreeBSD, the following